Joel-James/disqus-conditional-load/readme.txt

 * jQuery independent, using only javascript.
 * Support for importing existing comments.
+* Ability to remove all disqus scripts from custom post types.
 * Adjust the Disqus comments width.
 * You can use SHORTCODE to load disqus where ever on the page.
 * Prevent auto load of Disqus Comments.